 Elements of Successful Language Programs

-As teachers, we see the impact successful language programs have on students every day.
-We see timid students break out of their shells and connect with their peers through a new language.
-We see the spark of inspiration when students learn a new cultural perspective.
+Teachers see the impact successful language programs have on students every day.
+Timid students break out of their shells and connect with their peers through a new language.
+Sparks of inspiration flash across students’ faces when they learn a new cultural perspective.
 Not everyone is fortunate enough to see these tangible results of effective programs.

-CASLS partnered with the New Jersey Department of Education to document how to most efficiently achieve optimal student outcomes and thus create successful language programs.
-CASLS’ research explored how program model and student factors such as socioeconomic status and race impact language learning.
+We partnered with the New Jersey Department of Education to document how to achieve optimal student outcomes and thus create successful language programs.
+Our research explored how program model and student factors such as socioeconomic status and race impact language learning.
 With this data, New Jersey policy makers formulated concrete plans for improving world language education across the state.

 - Language learning defies the achievement gap.
 Given equal amounts of instruction, students in lower socioeconomic areas score similarly to students in higher socioeconomic areas.